- Forms | Resources

 Scholarship support: The Saint Andrew’s congregation, as well as many individual members and small groups, provide scholarship support to students at MGLSS in Monduli, Tanzania.
 Often, this financial support is continued as the girls enter university.
 Scholarship assistance is an ongoing need, and can be provided in several ways:

-Naserian Kambaine, at Josiah Kibera University, in year 3 of 3 of an education degree program.
+Naserian Kambaine, graduated from Josiah Kibera University with an education degree.
+She is currently pursuing a Masters of Science degree in Chemistry, anticipating graduating in 2021.
 We are providing half support of $1,100.
-She is the daughter of a Lutheran pastor, Daniel Kambaine, from the Maasai village of Lekamba, just west of Arusha, and studying to teach chemistry and biology.
+She is the daughter of a Lutheran pastor, Daniel Kambaine, from the Maasai village of Lekamba, just west of Arusha.

 Paulina Gidamadenga, at Mwenge University, in year 3 of 3 of an education degree program.
 We are providing half support of $1,100.
 She is from Hadzabe people group (a hunter-gatherer group), the village of Katesh in Manyara region.
 She is currently practice teaching at MGLSS in science.